Henry II, king of France from 1547 to 1559, and his wife Catherine de' Medici. Valois-Angoulême dynasty.

 Once the sculptors’ work was finished, Catherine de' Medici judged her fixation to be too macabre and emaciated.
 She refused to accept it and commissioned a second one, which can be seen in Saint-Denis.
 The first one was presented to the Louvre and contrasts sharply with the version in Saint-Denis, which depicts the queen in a gentle sleep and is said to have taken its inspiration from a Venus in the Uffizi in Florence.

-This representation depicts Catherine de' Medici and Henri II more at peace than Louis XII and Anne de Bretagne.
+This representation depicts Catherine de' Medici and Henry II more at peace than Louis XII and Anne de Bretagne.
 P.Lemaître © CMN.